"The chicken heart was kept alive in a vat, in a laboratory, in a special solution."

 But the Chicken Heart story doesn't originate here.
 Rather, that sketch is the humorous telling of how Cosby first heard the story, as a frightened 7-year old, on the late night radio program Lights Out.

-Lights Out was the brainchild of playwright turned radio personality (and eventually film director) Arch Oboler.
+Lights Out was hosted by playwright turned radio personality (and later, film director) Arch Oboler.
 The show first aired in 1934, but was rebroadcast in reruns as late as the early 1960s.
 The stories were unique and scary enough to warrant several pages of coverage in Stephen King's non-fiction survey of the horror genre, Danse Macabre.
 The Chicken Heart story, according to King, exploits "the mind's innate obedience, its willingness to try to see whatever someone suggests it see, no matter how absurd" to force your imagination to confront the impossible, grotesque, hungry heart that eventually expands to cover the entire Earth. (thump... thump...)

 Some of Oboler's Lights Out material wound up on a 1962 album Drop Dead (available as an Amazon download here).